betajippity/Nuparu/README.md

 * Since macOS ships with Zlib and GLUT by default, Nuparu does not include Zlib or FreeGLUT for macOS
 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.
 The components of Boost included are header-only.
 * OpenVDB has a slight modification in Coord.h for Windows support
+* Partio on Windows does not have support for .prt files
 * RMSD has minor modifications for C++ support
 * OpenSubdiv is built with Ptex and TBB support only.
 Other backends, such as OpenCL, are not included.
 * All binary macOS libraries are built with macOS's Clang variant (Apple LLVM 5.1 or greater) using libc++.